EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-Armor.java: Class containing behavior and states of Armor objects Attribute.java: Enum used to represent attributes of Character Battle.java: Class used to instantiate Battle instance, which is responsible for the battle interface in our game
-BattleIO.java: a subclass of IO filled with specific queries and displays related to Battle
+Armor.java: Class containing behavior and states of Armor objects Attribute.java: Enum used to represent attributes of Character Battle.java: Class used to instantiate Battle instance, which is responsible for the battle interface in our gameManager BattleIO.java: a subclass of IO filled with specific queries and displays related to Battle
 BattleMechanics.java: a class responsible for all the mechanics in Battle